Green Tea: Benefits and Side Effects

 Green tea contains tannin and caffeine, which are two harmful compounds that are antithetical to sleep.
 Green tea is suitable and perfect for after-meals only but never for before-bed consumption.
 This can cause sleep deprivation in one and not let them sleep for long hours.
 It’s always better to take green tea at least 5 hours before sleep.
 It’ll help you to induce calmness and peaceful sleep throughout the night.

 6. Liver Disease

 Health research studies have shown that excess consumption of green tea can cause liver damage and diseases.
-Caffeine builds in the liver can cause stress and permanent damage to it.
+Caffeine builds in the liver and can cause stress and permanent damage to it.
 Avoid consuming green tea more than 3-4 cups a day.

 Green tea can also cause aggravate tinnitus in you.
 It is a condition where you feel a ringing sensation in your ears.
-Excess caffeine from green tea may lead to this condition in a human body.
+Excess caffeine from green tea may lead to this condition in the human body.

 8. Skin Allergies